 - Psychology Today was first launched in 1967 and continues to thrive.
 On this site, they have gathered a group of renowned psychologists, academics, psychiatrists and writers to contribute their thoughts and ideas on what makes us tick.

-- Psychreg is the blog you are reading now.
-Launched in 2014 as a directory, it soon evolved into publishing articles on psychology and mental health, hosting a podcast, and having its own open access publication.
+- Psychreg is the website you are reading now.
+Launched in 2014 as a directory, it soon evolved into publishing articles on psychology and mental health, running its YouTube channel, and its own open access publication.

 - PsyPost is a psychology and neuroscience news website dedicated to reporting the latest research on human behaviour, cognition, and society.